 Testimonials are a great way to show your clients that the promises you are making have been delivered on before.

-Here is how you can preview changes you have made.
+This is how you can preview changes you have made.

 Add Full Page Graphics to Your Proposals

-Select choose image to upload a graphic from your desktop.
+Ensure you have toggled the feature on and select choose image to upload a graphic from your desktop.